ONLY 99 CENTS @ AMAZON

-“C’mon, Rollo, she coulda left me to die.”
+“C’mon, Rollo, she coulda left me to die out there freezin’.”

 “So?
-Whaddaya sayin’, kid?
+Whaddaya sayin’ now, kid?
 So ya gotta soft heart.
-Even I can understan’ that.
-Compassion’s good, yunno . . . most the time.
+Even I can understan’ that much.
+And compassion’s good, yunno . . . most the time.
 But this here’s bidness, kid.
 Know what I’m sayin’?”

 Vinny doesn’t speak.
 Just stares.
 He still doesn’t get it.

 “Look, kid,” Rollo says.
-“Ya never heard uh witnesses?
-People can place you at one location or another . . . and at a specific time?
+“Ya never hear uh witnesses?
+People that can place YOU at one location or another . . . and at some specific time?
 Whaddaya, some kinda stunade?
 You better wake the fuck up, you wanna be in this bidness.
 Am I gettin’ through to ya yet?
 Christ, you’re givin’ me a fuckin’ heart attack heah.”

 “Okay, Rollo.
 Sure.
 Yeah.
 Yeah.
 You’re right.
 Absolutely you are.
 Ahhh, and I wasn’t thinkin’, yunno, like I shoulda.
 I get it.
 So, sure . . . yeah, I’ll take care uh everything.
 Okay?”